 – Combine whiskey, vermouth and bitters in a mixing glass with ice.
 Stir 40 times, and strain into a chilled cocktail glass with the cherry already at the bottom.
 Or add the lemon slice, for garnish.

 A simpler option is to pour whiskey, vermouth and bitters over ice in an Old-Fashioned glass, and stir.
-Manhattans can also be shaken with ice and strained into a cocktail glass, as pictured, but the texture will be different.
+Manhattans can also be shaken with ice and strained into a cocktail glass, but the texture will be different.

 Notes: Some people like 4 or 5 drops of cherry juice, or a few drops of Luxardo Maraschino liqueur.